-The grant agreement will state the maximum amount to be paid.
+The grant agreement will state the maximum grant amount to be paid.
 We will not exceed the maximum grant amount under any circumstances.
 If you incur extra costs, you must meet them yourself.

-We will pay 100% of the grant on execution of the grant agreement.
+We will pay 100% of the grant at the commencement of the grant agreement.